euzop/Powerlift/README.md

 **How it works (short)**
 1. Mobile app records/uploads short workout videos.
 2. Backend extracts pose keypoints (TFLite model) and computes biomechanical features.
+ 3. Barbell and body tracking: YOLOv8 detects and localizes the barbell, MoveNet/Mediapipe extracts body keypoints, and an EKF smooths/tracks temporal movement.
+The system highlights detected errors by changing joint colors in the annotated output.
+ 4. The pipeline produces an annotated video, a radar chart summarizing per-metric scores, and a numeric form score for each rep.
-3. Exercise-specific MCSVM models classify each rep into the 3 categories.
+ 5. Exercise-specific MCSVM models classify each rep into the 3 categories.
-4. Users can confirm or correct labels; corrections are saved and fed into the retraining pipeline.
+ 6. Users can confirm or correct labels; corrections are saved and fed into the retraining pipeline.

 ---